ramtintafaq/JobPortal/README.md

 Feel free to open an issue or submit a pull request if you'd like to contribute to this project.

 ## Contact
-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact me via [LinkedIn](https://www.linkedin.com/in/ramtintafaghodi/).